 There are some attractive added extras that genuinely add value.
 The Favorites system, for example, enables connecting to commonly used servers.
 And there's bonus ad and malware blocking, too.
 For those that are fully integrated into Apple's ecosystem, you'll appreciate the ability to add Siri shortcuts.
 And then there's PIA's InBrowser, which is a private browser for iOS (and its Android VPN app) with tabs and video support.

-If your main reason for getting a VPN is streaming, then we think you're better off with one of the other providers on this list.
-It rather struggled to unblock Netflix, Hulu and the like.
+If your main reason for getting one of these apps is as a streaming VPN, then we think you're better off with one of the other providers on this list.
+It rather struggled to effectively unblock Netflix, Hulu and the like.

 The multi-year plan is the best choice here if you don't mind committing that long.
 But it only seems that PIA is on the up and up... it recently added an extra 15,000 or so servers to its network, making it the biggest out there of any mainstream VPNs.